BulliedIntoBadScience/logos/README.md

 - .eps can be opened in other vector based programs (same as .pdf)
 - _ trans.png is 300 dpi (highest resolution) with a transparent background

+Laurent created the files starting with "hex_" for us to print hexagonal stickers at StickerMule.

 ### Old logos (2017)